ildar-shaimordanov/my-scripts/shell/+unsorted/README.md

 * the same supporting the modern `--color` option
 * an `eval`-command constructing one of two above (useful for `.bashrc` as an example)

+# `./warn-die.sh`

+Useful functions for writing to the standard error and exiting with non-zero exit code.
+There are two versions per each function:

+* basic, available in the major of shells
+* bash-compatible, supporting the `caller` builtin

+Examples:

+    # to warn about something
+    warn "Something happened but continue execution."

+    # to stop execution when something goes wrong
+    die "Something critical happened.
+Exiting."

+    # stop execution with the exit code = 42
+    DIE=42 die "what a question, what an answer."

 # `./x11sudo.sh`